Welcome to Pornbits!

 have a ratio at or above 1.10.

-The promotion is automatic when these conditions are met.
-Note that you will be automatically demoted from this status if your ratio drops below 1.0 at any time.
+Note: You will be automatically demoted from this status if your ratio drops below 1.0 at any time.

 |Uploader||Appointed by Admins/SysOp|